sematext/docs/docs/synthetics/ci-cd-integration.md

 **Create API Key Secret**

-Create a secret from the Repository Settings, for Sematext API Key.
+Create a secret from the repository's **Settings** page for the Sematext API Key.

 <img
   class="content-modal-image"